 A big congratulations to our 2020 Footprints author winner, Megan Watts, who received a 1-year extension on her NANN membership!
 Read her winner entry via the link above.

 Interested in sharing your NICU narrative?
-A NANN Footprints story should be relevant to neonatal nursing practice, relate a baby's or family's experience, and/or describe the professional development of a neonatal nurse.
-NANN members, please e-mail Lindsey Baris at firstname.lastname@example.org to share your interest in writing for Footprints!
+We want to hear it!
+A NANN Footprints story should be relevant to neonatal nursing practice, relate to a baby's or family's experience, and/or describe the professional development of a neonatal nurse.
+Please e-mail Lindsey Baris at email@example.com to share your interest in writing for Footprints!

 As the weather gets colder, make sure you're prepared for winter while showing off your NANN pride!
-The NANN Merch store has various items to choose from to keep you cozy this winter—check out our NANN-branded sweatshirts, fleece jackets, beanies, sweatpants, and more!
+The NANN Merch store has a growing variety of items to choose from to keep you cozy this winter—check out our NANN-branded sweatshirts, fleece jackets, beanies, sweatpants, and more!
 And don't forget to mask up with NANN's branded knit face masks.